vandsh/vandsh.github.io/about.md

 Have been in the tech partner/consulting space most of those years, but have been in the enterprise world as well.
 Sitecore, Drupal and Kentico certified.
 Enjoy challenging problems and have a knack for troubleshooting.
 Other interests outside of development are home automation, home security, networking and light robotics.

-Not too much out currently, but some of my open source work is at GitHub:
+Kinda light currently, but some of my open source work is at GitHub:
 {% include icon-github.html username=site.github_username %}